QubesOS/qubes-doc/project-security/verifying-signatures.rst

         $ gpg2 --keyserver-options no-self-sigs-only,no-import-clean --fetch-keys https://keys.qubes-os.org/keys/qubes-release-X-signing-key.asc

 - Download it as a file.
-You can find the RSK for your Qubes release on the `downloads <https://www.qubes-os.org/downloads/>`__ page.
+You can find the RSK for your Qubes release on the :website:`downloads <downloads/>` page.
 You can also download all the currently used developers’ signing keys, RSKs, and the Qubes Master Signing Key from the :doc:`Qubes security pack </project-security/security-pack>` and the `Qubes keyserver <https://keys.qubes-os.org/keys/>`__.
 Once you’ve downloaded your RSK, import it with GPG:

   .. code:: bash